 Financial assets measured at cost are tested for impairment when there are indicators of impairment.
 The amount of the write-down is recognized in the statement of operations and changes in net assets.
 In the event a previously recognized impairment loss should be reversed, the amount of the reversal is recognized in the statement of operations and changes in net assets provided it is not greater than the original amount prior to write-down.
+Financial assets measured at amortized cost include cash and cash equivalent and accounts receivable.

 For any financial instrument that is measured at amortized cost, the instrument's cost is adjusted by the transaction costs that are directly attributable to their origination, issuance or assumption.
 These transaction costs are amortized into income on a straight-line basis over the term of the instrument.
 All other transaction costs are recognized in the statement of operations and changes in net assets in the period incurred.
+Financial liabilities measured at amortized cost include accounts payable.